Home

 store i32 %result, ptr %address

 The alloca i32 instruction allocates enough memory to contain an i32 Value.
 It returns a Value corresponding to the address of that memory location, and that Value is placed in the register named %address.
 What is the type of this Value?
 It is a pointer type: ptr.
+While we haven’t yet talked about Functions, the memory allocated by an alloca is automatically freed when the Function exits.

 The second instruction, store i32, does not produce a Value.
 It takes the memory address in the register %address, an integer in the register %result, and stores the integer into that memory location.